 In recent years, bridesmaids have gradually taken brides’ place to be the main target on wedding days.
 They are expected not only to receive guests and wedding hongbao, drink and do other errands on the bride’s behalf, but also to handle all kinds of teasing, flirting or even sexual harassment that constitutes “bridesmaid bullying” according to the Global Times.

 A recent case in Xi’an this July went showed two grinning groomsmen pawing a bridesmaid’s breast and trying to remove her underwear.
 In a similar case from 2006, a distraught bridesmaid named Li filed a police report after being stripped naked, and regaining consciousness to find tortoises drawn all over her body.Today, more and more females are refusing to engage in the practice, and some new couples now have to hire professional bridesmaids.

 Teasing the groom

 The groom is usually subject to at least one or two rituals before he can get on with his day—the most common being the Q&A session to “prove” his love for the bride: The bridesmaids usually ask a number of private questions concerning their relationship, and the groom is expected to answer or cough up some hongbao in order to be allowed to see his bride.
 If the groom does not prepare enough money or is unwilling to front that much, he can resort to other options:

 In a few cases, the groom’s parents, who are traditionally respected and might even expect to be served tea by the new couple, become part of the amusements.
 They may be dressed up with extra accessories and signs, usually indicating a strong relationship between the groom’s father and the bride.
-Or the parents may be required to act as horses to pull the wedding car, which may signify they will at the service of the new couple.
+Or the parents may be required to act as horses to pull the wedding car, which may signify they will remain at the service of the new couple.

 Gaming the groomsmen